 There is already a "proof of concept" application that does some of what the uVote app hopes to achieve.
-Visible Vote allows for public polling through mobile technology, with over social media and pre-existing networks that encourage civic participation.
+Visible Vote allows for public polling through mobile technology, with over 200,000 users.
+However, it is used primarily in the United States and for national issues.
+The uVote program is intended as a platform that would have more opportunities for voting on a variety of levels such as local, state, national and international. uVote will allow participants to see their vote in comparison to others in a results database. uVote will also utilize social media and pre-existing networks that encourage civic participation.
 This will set uVote apart from Visible Vote and other voting apps.
 By showing the effect our program would have on such a variety of levels and all around the world, regardless of the type of government, we hope to gain the backing of the United Nations and international democracy focused organizations.